-- Regular practicing of mock tests will help students to understand which questions are easy and which are not, therefore, allocating time accordingly
+- Regular practising of mock tests will help students to understand which questions are easy and which are not, therefore, allocating time accordingly

-- It is always recommended to solve mock tests in the ideal NEET exam scenario.
+- It is always recommended solving mock tests in the ideal NEET exam scenario.
 Setting up a timer and solving within the stipulated time

 - Here, with mock tests, our brain interprets and masters the pattern of the exam thereby getting acquainted with it.
 We tend to recognize questions, their frequency, interlinking concepts from different topics, and much more.
 This propels our speed.
-And it is noteworthy that what sets others apart from the top 100 students is their accuracy and speed.
-There is no shortcut to this except that one has to keep practicing papers.
+It is noteworthy that what sets others apart from the top 100 students is their accuracy and speed.
+There is no shortcut to this except that one has to keep practising papers.

 These were some points you can follow and definitely ace the NEET Chemistry section.
 Watch this space at BYJU’S for more on NEET.